ZachSaucier/sveltekit-blog/src/lib/posts/2014/responsive-design-primer.md

 ---

 <aside class="content_aside">
   <strong>Aside:</strong> In the editing phases of this post, Brad Frost posted a great, resources driven <a href="https://bradfrost.com/blog/post/the-principles-of-adaptive-design/">article</a> on the same issue.
 I recommend reading it and using the resources provided as they give more detail to certain areas which this post doesn’t talk much about.
 </aside>

 Countless articles, many quite useful, have been written on the subject of responsive design since Ethan Marcotte’s <a href="https://alistapart.com/article/responsive-web-design/">post that started it all</a>, but finding one that directly helps people understand some specific techniques while also explaining the _why_ behind each action and decision is exceedingly hard.
 I’ll try my best to do so concisely here.

 <hr>

-<h2>First things first.
-What is “responsive design”?</h2>
+## First things first.
+What is “responsive design”?

 _Design:_ making plans and decisions about how something will be created [<a href="https://www.merriam-webster.com/dictionary/design">1</a>].